nobias-fht/advanced-scripting/docs/index.md

 ---
 # Advanced scripting with Fiji

+Welcome to the advanced scripting course! :wave:

 In this course, we introduce the fundamentals of scripting in Fiji.
-It is the support for a two-day course given at Human Technopole, the third day being focused on personal projects. :open_book:
+It is a three-day course given at the Human Technopole. :open_book:

 The course assumes familiarity with Fiji and no coding experience.